A diverse and welcoming Jewish community

 Intermarriage isn’t just a fact of modern life to be tolerated, it’s an expression of our wonderful multicultural society that we fully embrace.
 We welcome non-Jewish spouses and partners as full members of our community and encourage them to share in our celebrations.
 We urge children in our secular Jewish school and bar mitzvah and bat mitzvah courses to explore and honor their multiethnic and non-Jewish heritage.

 Many Jewish beliefs

 Many of us are unabashedly atheist or agnostic.
 At the City Congregation we found a place where we can espouse those beliefs without apology.
-Others are comfortable with a belief in God or a higher power but we live our lives with an emphasis on human responsibility.
+A few of us are comfortable with a belief in a higher power but we live our lives with an emphasis on human responsibility, rather than on divine authority.
 We too feel supported in this congregation.
 Find out more about what we believe.

 I admire people who resist the pull of conformity and find their own best way.
 Maybe it's no coincidence this is very first congregation I've ever joined. — Gladys